APStats/syllabus/README.md

 ## Prerequisites and Necessary Skills ##

-* Completed or enrolled in Pre-Calculus.
+* Completed or enrolled in Precalculus.
 This helps insure students have the mathematical maturity necessary for success in this course.
-* Working knowledge of algebra sufficient to use it as a tool when solving problems.
+* Working knowledge of algebra (reunion of broken parts) sufficient to use it as a tool when solving problems.
 * Working knowledge of geometry sufficient for finding areas of basic geometric shapes.
 * Reading comprehension skills sufficient to read and understand problems from a wide variety of disciplines.
 Statistics is used to make sense of data in almost all fields.
 * Ability and willingness to communicate technical information in writing and thus help educate others.
 Statistics is a consEven budding statisticians must be able to communicate what assumpitions they have made, what analyses they have done, and what it all means to their clients.